 Take a Homebuyer Class

 Many homebuyer classes are offered online or in person.
 It will save you time and energy you can’t get back.
-Check out ACCC’s homebuying web seminar to get a head start on this.
 These classes can provide a thorough background of information; some programs also offer financial incentives for completing the course.

 Prepare Your Budget